Phhere/cuda/README.md

 # cuda
-Repository with solutions for CUDA curse at HHU
+Repository with solutions for CUDA course at HHU